izzymarc/model/README.md

 ## Authentication and User Management

-This project uses Supabase Authentication for user management.
+This project uses Firebase Authentication for user management.
 The implementation includes:

 1. **User Registration**: New users can register with email and password through the AdminRegister component.
 2. **User Login**: Registered users can log in to access the admin panel.